 The victim told police that Carroll "became irate" after entering her office, then "went over and locked the office door from the inside."
 Carroll "grabbed the arms off her chair and threw them" at the victim, court documents say.
 As the victim moved behind a table, Carroll threw two chairs at her, police said.
-Carroll also punched the victim in the back of her head and, as she tried to unlock the door, grabbed her throat, the affidavit says.

 "It became hard for her to breathe as Carroll was squeezing her throat," Davies wrote, adding that the victim "thought she was going to die."